kehindeadewusi/rpssl-react-frontend/README.md

 ```

 ## Connecting to the API
-The code is currently hardcoded to point at http://localhost:8081.
-This should be updated.
+The API URL must be provided in the **API URL** input at all time, it defaults to  `http://localhost:8081`.
+Point this at the URL of the golang API.

 ## Running the app